elastos/Elastos.Community/ElastosBountyProgram/ELBP_Guidelines.md

     Your first meetup should be small and not require extensive advertising, we want to gauge the existing popularity of Elastos in your community.

     Also we hope that you can find assistants to help you through this initial event.
+We do not want anyone to tackle this alone and want to grow faster.

     You should post the meetup online in existing event websites, forums or chat groups (Telegram), suggestions below: